v1.1.0 GA

 Docs

-Docs focuses the repo into usable paths: evaluator orientation, developer quickstarts, public APIs, operator playbooks, and extension contracts for teams that want to build seriously.
+Docs focuses the repo into usable paths: evaluator orientation, v1.1.0 release notes, consumer guidance, developer quickstarts, public APIs, operator playbooks, and extension contracts.

 The repository stays the source of truth.